larson-group/clubb_release/Readme.txt

      c)  Copy the <CASE>_stats.in file from the stats/ directory to the ens_tune_xyz/ directory.
-Once the tuner has found the optimal value and the tuning process has finished, standalone HOC will run for each case that was tuned for with the values of the constants that the tuner found.
+Once the tuner has found the optimal value and the tuning process has finished, standalone CLUBB will run for each case that was tuned for with the values of the constants that the tuner found.
 The statistics that it finally outputs will be directed according to this file.
-This file produces the normal statistical files that one sees after a normal HOC run.
+This file produces the normal statistical files that one sees after a normal CLUBB run.
 The main thing that might be changed is whether the final statistical output is in GrADS or in netCDF.
 The user can choose either one.
 The user just has to set stats_fmt to either 'grads' or 'netcdf'.
 Of course, if the user desires, the sampling and output timesteps or the variables that are output can also be changed.

 5)  Edit the error_messner_001.in file:

-         The error_messner_001.in file is the same type of file as the error.in file in the regular HOC tuner.
-This file must include all the relevant information for EVERY case being tuned for, such as the HOC and LES stats files, the HOC run file, the vertical levels and time periods being tuned for, and the general weighting of each case.
+         The error_messner_001.in file is the same type of file as the error.in file in the regular CLUBB tuner.
+This file must include all the relevant information for EVERY case being tuned for, such as the CLUBB and LES stats files, the CLUBB run file, the vertical levels and time periods being tuned for, and the general weighting of each case.
 This file also must include other important factors such as the variable(s) being tuned for and the general weighting of each variable.
 Of course, the initial values of the constants and the amount of deviation allowed for each of the constants are also declared here.

          The runscript copies any error*.in file over to the remote nodes for running (as error.in).
 So, the last file copied would end up being